Cut cost and carbon!

-Enroll to receive Beat the Peak alerts and reduce electricity when the demand price for electricity is high
+Enroll to receive Beat the Peak alerts and reduce electricity when demand and price are high

 We’ll send you a Beat the Peak Alert by text, email and/or phone message asking you to reduce electricity when demand and price are high.
 Peak demand most often occurs from 2 to 6 p.m. on the hottest days of summer and from 5 to 8 p.m. the coldest days of winter.